aws/secrets-store-csi-driver-provider-aws/README.md

   - not specified or any other value - Use auto endpoint selection, trying IPv4 endpoint first and falling back to IPv6 endpoint if IPv4 fails

 The primary objects field of the SecretProviderClass can contain the following sub-fields:
 * objectName: This field is required.
 It specifies the name of the secret or parameter to be fetched.
 For Secrets Manager this is the [SecretId](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html#API_GetSecretValue_RequestParameters) parameter and can be either the friendly name or full ARN of the secret.
-For SSM Parameter Store, this must be the [Name](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameter.html#API_GetParameter_RequestParameters) of the parameter and can not be a full ARN.
+For SSM Parameter Store, this is the [Name](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameter.html#API_GetParameter_RequestParameters) of the parameter and can be either the name or full ARN of the parameter.
 * objectType: This field is optional when using a Secrets Manager ARN for objectName, otherwise it is required.
 This field can be either "secretsmanager" or "ssmparameter".
 * objectAlias: This optional field specifies the file name under which the secret will be mounted.
 When not specified the file name defaults to objectName.
 * objectVersion: This field is optional, and generally not recommended since updates to the secret require updating this field.
 For Secrets Manager this is the [VersionId](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html#API_GetSecretValue_RequestParameters).
 For SSM Parameter Store, this is the optional [version number](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-versions.html#reference-parameter-version).